benlewis2015/Whats-APP-AI/README.md

 # WhatsApp-Machine-Learning

 This program reads a WhatsApp conversation txt file, and will attempt to coherently respond to user entered text based on statistics gained from the txt file.

+### Requirements
-This can be used with any properly formatted whatsApp text file obtained from WhatsApp.
+The program can be used with any properly formatted whatsApp text file obtained from WhatsApp.

-Compile the program using Visual Studio or GCC 6.2.0 (Makefile included, not tested on other versions of GCC, or with other flags not included in the Makefile).
-For compiling with GCC using the Makefile run the command "make converse".
-Save the .txt file in the same directory as the .exe (or .o if compiled with GCC) file and run the program.
+### Build Instructions
+Windows
+1. Clone the repository and open Visual Studio.
+2. Create a new C++ project in VS using the existing folder/files from this repository.
+3. Build the project

+Linux

+_Tested with GCC 6.2.0_
+1. Clone the repository
+2. Enter the directory containing the source code
+3. Run the command 'make converse'

+Once the program is running, simply enter the filename of your WhatsApp text file, allow the program to process it, and begin conversing.